Your first point of contact for training enquiries is our friendly course management team.

-Director of Green Building Store and Green Building Company, Bill Butcher was project leader of the Denby Dale Passivhaus project.
-Originally trained as a quantity surveyor, he has over 35 years building experience, including construction of the Longwood low-energy house in the early 1990s.
+Director of Green Building Store and Green Building Company, Bill Butcher was project leader on the Denby Dale, Golcar and Kirkburton Passivhaus projects and a number of radical retrofits, including the Stirley Farm EnerPHit project.
+Originally trained as a quantity surveyor, he has over 45 years’ building experience, including construction of the Longwood low-energy house in the early 1990s.

 Through his regular fortnightly Passivhaus diary blog, written for Building.co.uk, Bill sought to make Passivhaus construction methods accessible and easily understandable for the wider construction industry.
 Bill is also actively campaigning to introduce the Passivhaus approach in the UK and improve the regulatory framework to facilitate the uptake of Passivhaus design.

 Alan Clarke is an energy and building services engineer specialising in Passivhaus design, building on long experience of low energy and ecological construction.
 His Passivhaus projects include individual and group housing, schools, community centres and offices.

 In addition to design work he is involved in detailed monitoring of several of these projects which are now completed and occupied, learning invaluable lessons about the real life performance of low energy buildings.